anthony-mills/s3-video/readme.txt

-Added support for Amazon S3 prefixes allowing faster traversal of buckets containing alot of files The addition of simple tool tips to help explain plugin functionality Fixed issue with autoplay setting not working correctly with the videoJS player
+Added support for Amazon S3 prefixes allowing faster traversal of buckets containing alot of files The addition of simple tool tips to help explain plugin functionality Fixed issue with autoplay setting not working correctly with the videoJS player Fixed broken preview functionality in the admin section

 = 0.96 =
 Fixed prefill videos per page setting on plugin settings page